yahavx/mindreader/README.md

     ```

 ### server
+The server receives snapshots from the client, and is responsible to handle them.

-The server provides the following functions:
+It provides the following functions:
 * `run_server`: starts the server, and handles cognition snapshots received from client.
 It receives the following arguments:
     * `host`: server host, to listen in
     * `port`: server port